Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: Discussion

-We compared the SEDs of all our sources with those from \pece\ to identify any discrepancies between the physical parameters obtained from the two fitting procedures.
-As noted in Section~\ref{sec:torus}, in the \sieb\ torus model, fluffy dust grains that are larger than the standard ISM are adopted which can survive closer to the BHs, resulting in stronger NIR radiation as well as more pronounced FIR/submm emission.
-Therefore our torus model accounts for the radiation from the hot dust grains and contributes more FIR emission than the \pece\ approach.
-This is particularly noticeable in 3C\,190 resulting in a significantly lower estimated SFR.
-Also, \pece\ consider the host galaxy emission only at FIR wavelengths while our host galaxy model covers UV to radio wavelengths (although it is not the dominant source of radiation in most of these bands).
-Another difference is the way upper limits are treated in the two models. \citeauthor{pece15} treat the upper limits (especially at 70, 160 and 250\,$\mu$m) as detections and report the SFR estimated from these bands as upper limits while we do treat them as upper limits.
-Finally, unlike ARXSED, \pece\ do not consider non-thermal radiation from the radio structures in the submm/FIR bands.
-Overall, these differences result in lower SFR estimates from our fitting procedure than from \cite{pece15}.
-We discuss the host galaxy properties (e.g., SFR, stellar mass) and the discrepancies with \pece\ more fully in a following paper (Azadi et al.\ 2020b, in prep).
+Also, \pece\ considered the host galaxy emission only at FIR wavelengths while our host galaxy model covers UV to radio wavelengths (although it is not the dominant source of radiation in most of these bands).
+Another difference is the way upper limits are treated in the two models. \citeauthor{pece15} treated the upper limits (especially at 70, 160, and 250\,$\mu$m) as detections during the fit and report the SFR estimated from these bands as upper limits, while we do treat them as upper limits.
+Finally, unlike ARXSED, \pece\ did not consider non-thermal radiation from the radio structures in the submm/FIR bands.
+Overall, these differences result in lower SFR estimates from our fitting procedure. \reff{We will discuss the host galaxy properties (e.g., SFR, stellar mass) and discrepancies with \pece\ fully in a future paper}.